Australian Aboriginal flag

-The Australian Aboriginal Flag represents Aboriginal Australians.
-It is one of the officially proclaimed flags of Australia, by which it has special legal and political status together with the national flag and the Torres Strait Islander Flag, with which it is often flown.
+The Australian Aboriginal flag is an official flag of Australia that represents Aboriginal Australians.
+It was granted official status in 1995 under the Flags Act 1953, together with the Torres Strait Islander flag, in order to advance reconciliation and in recognition of the importance and acceptance of the flag by the Australian community.
+The two flags are often flown together with the Australian national flag.

-The flag was designed in 1971 by Harold Thomas, an Aboriginal artist who is descended from the Luritja people of Central Australia.
+The Australian Aboriginal flag was designed by Aboriginal artist Harold Thomas in 1971, and it was first flown in Adelaide in July of that year.
 Thomas held the intellectual property rights to the flag's design until January 2022, when he transferred the copyright to the Commonwealth government.
 The flag was designed for the land rights movement and became a symbol of Aboriginal people of Australia.